-Prior to window open (typically at least 2 months prior to deadline), guidelines for any given program are subject to change by the AOF and/or the award sponsor.
+Prior to window open guidelines for any given program are subject to change by the AOF and/or the award sponsor.
 The notice of the availability of a program will be sent by email to institution contacts.
 Applicants are reminded to please review all guideline information before submitting their application to ensure it meets all criteria.

-The award recipient and an institution representative will be invited to attend Academy 2014 Denver; where on Saturday, November 15th, at the AOF Celebration Luncheon, the recipient and host institution will receive recognition.
+The award recipient and an institution representative will be invited to attend Academy 2015 New Orleans; where on Saturday, October 10th, at the AOF Celebration Luncheon, the recipient and host institution will receive recognition.

 Any publication produced must acknowledge the American Optometric Foundation and Johnson & Johnson Vision Care, Inc.

 All award recipients by application and acceptance of an award agree to allow the AOF and/or the sponsor of the program to which they applied to publish their name, image, institution information, and any statement or quote provided by the recipient and/or institution.
 These may appear in a variety of media formats that will announce and promote the program including, but not limited to, the AOF and/or sponsor annual report, website, Academy/AOF newsletters, social media, and annual meeting promotional materials.

 For additional information about this award and the American Optometric Foundation, contact Tracy Kitts, Foundation Coordinator, at AOF@aaoptom.org or 321-710-3936.